-- 6.1.1.1.1 Within districts now existing or which may hereafter be created, it is intended to permit, on application and on approval of required site, use, building and development plans, establishment of new Planned Developed (PD) districts for specialized purposes where tracts suitable in location, area and character for the uses and structures proposed are to be planned and developed as units.
+- 6.1.1.1.1.
+Within districts now existing or which may hereafter be created, it is intended to permit, on application and on approval of required site, use, building and development plans, establishment of new Planned Developed (PD) districts for specialized purposes where tracts suitable in location, area and character for the uses and structures proposed are to be planned and developed as units.
 Suitability of such tracts for the plans and development proposed for the PD district shall be determined by consistency with the City Comprehensive Plan and the existing and prospective character of surrounding development. - 6.1.1.1.2.
 Within PD districts, regulations adapted to such unified planning and development are intended to accomplish the purposes of zoning and other applicable regulations to the same degree as in districts in which regulations are intended to control development on a lot-by-lot rather than a unified basis, and to promote economical and efficient land use, an improved level of amenities, appropriate and harmonious variety in physical development, creative design, and a better urban environment. - 6.1.1.1.3.
 In view of the substantial public advantages of planned development, it is the intent of these regulations to promote and encourage development in this form, where appropriate in location and character, and to further the purposes of the Comprehensive Plan.

 - 6.1.1.2.
 RELATION OF PD REGULATIONS TO GENERAL ZONING, SUBDIVISION OR OTHER LAND DEVELOPMENT REGULATIONS. - 6.1.1.2.1.
 The provisions which follow shall apply generally to the creation and regulation of all Planned Development districts.
 Where there are conflicts between the special PD provisions herein and general zoning, subdivision or other Land Development Regulations or requirements, these special regulations shall apply in PD districts unless the governing body shall find, in the particular case: - 6.1.1.2.1.1.
 That provisions herein do not serve public purposes to a degree at least equivalent to such general zoning, subdivision or other Land Development Regulations or requirements, or - 6.1.1.2.1.2.
 That actions, designs, or solutions proposed by the petitioner, although not literally in accord with these special regulations or general regulations, satisfy public purposes to at least an equivalent degree.
 It is specifically provided, however, that where land use intensity ratings, densities or floor area and similar ratios have been established by this Chapter, the City Commission shall not act in a particular case to increase the land use intensity rating of property, or similar ratios nor increase the established maximum permitted densities. - 6.1.1.2.2.
 Except as indicated above, procedures and requirements generally in effect, those set forth herein, and in guides and standards adopted as part of these regulations for particular classes of PD districts, shall apply in PD districts and to amendments for such districts and issuance of development orders, building permits and certificates of occupancy therein. - 6.1.1.2.3.
+All Residential Planned Development subdivisions, along collector, urban collector and arterial roads, shall require a solid masonry decorative wall, a minimum of 6 feet in height.
+A solid fence is required along perimeter sides and rear property lines of the subdivision.
+Exclusions from 5.2.17.2.5. shall not be permitted.

 Residential Planned Developments shall meet the minimum or maximum limitations as established in the general zoning districts including minimum lot requirements, minimum yard requirements, and maximum impervious surface coverage.
 The following limitations shall apply to all Planned Developments: